openmultiplayer/web/docs/scripting/functions/TextDrawBoxColour.md

 ---
 title: TextDrawBoxColour
-description: Adjusts the text box colour (only used if TextDrawUseBox 'use' parameter is 1).
+description: Adjusts the text box colour (only used if TextDrawUseBox 'use' parameter is 'true').
 tags: ["textdraw"]
 ---